heimrichhannot/contao-entity_lock/README.md

 In addition you could use [heimrichhannot/contao-frontendedit](https://github.com/heimrichhannot/contao-frontendedit) to build your frontend module, since it already supports entity_lock, i.e. new locks are created automatically in frontend.

+### Defining custom title fields for auto completion in the parent entity field in a lock

+Extend ```$GLOBALS['TL_CONFIG']['entityLockEntityTitleFields']``` defined in config/config.php in order to define mapping for your custom entities.
+Otherwise auto completion will only use the id field.

 ## Technical instructions

 Do the following in your frontend module (or use [heimrichhannot/contao-frontendedit](https://github.com/heimrichhannot/contao-frontendedit) since it already does that for you):